High Museum of Art: Collection

-The High Museum of Art's permanent collection includes more than 18,000 artworks across seven collecting areas: African art, American art, decorative arts and design, European art, folk and self-taught art, modern and contemporary art, and photography.
+The High Museum of Art's permanent collection includes more than 20,000 artworks across seven collecting areas: African art, American art, decorative arts and design, European art, folk and self-taught art, modern and contemporary art, and photography.
 More than one-third of the High's collection was acquired after the museum announced its plans for expansion in 1999.
 Highlights of the collection include works by Giovanni Battista Tiepolo, Claude Monet, Martin Johnson Heade, Dorothea Lange, Clarence John Laughlin, and Chuck Close.

 African art

-To reflect the continent’s deep, rich history while foregrounding recent innovations, the High’s African art collection includes a diversity of art forms from ancient through contemporary times.
-To represent the depth and breadth of the African diaspora, the High continues to strengthen its holdings of works by artists of African ancestry, including African American artists, to highlight cultural bonds throughout the Black Atlantic world and beyond.
+The High’s African art collection includes a wide range of art forms dating from ancient to contemporary times.
+To represent the breadth of the African diaspora, the High curates works by artists of African ancestry, including African American artists, to highlight cultural Black connections throughout the world.

-The heart and soul of the African art collection consists of extraordinary examples of masks and figurative sculptures, enriched by exceptionally fine textiles, beadwork, metalwork, and ceramics.
-Antiquities include an animated terracotta sculpture of a female torso wrapped in snakes (ca. 1200–1500).
-From the region of ancient Djenne, one of Africa’s oldest cities, this work represents Sogolon, mother of Sundiata, founder of the Mali Empire.
-Along with this work, a Qu’ran (ca. 1600) from Timbuktu, Djenne’s sister city, highlights art of the Mali Empire.
+The heart of the African art collection consists of masks and figurative sculptures, enriched by exceptionally fine textiles, beadwork, metalwork, and ceramics.
+Antiquities include an animated terracotta sculpture of a female torso wrapped in snakes (c.
+1200–1500).
+From the region of ancient Djenné, one of Africa’s oldest cities, this work represents Sogolon, mother of Sundiata, the founder of the Mali Empire.
+Along with this work, a Quran (c.
+1600) from Timbuktu, Djenné’s sister city, highlights art of the Mali Empire.